lupyuen/lupyuen.github.io/src/tinyemu3.md

 # Boot NuttX in Supervisor Mode

-_Ox64 Automated Testing doesn't look so hard?_
+_Automated Testing doesn't look so hard?_

-That's because most of the tough work was done in our [__Ox64 BL808 Emulator__](https://lupyuen.github.io/articles/tinyemu2)!
+That's because we did the tough work inside our [__Ox64 BL808 Emulator__](https://lupyuen.github.io/articles/tinyemu2)!
 Let's look back at the challenging bits...

 _What's this Supervisor Mode?
 Why does it matter?_